Moyra Caldecott: Family

 Her husband, Oliver Z. S. Caldecott, son of South African artists Harry Stratford Caldecott and Florence Josephine Zerffi, was a fierce and outspoken opponent of apartheid.
 He fled South Africa during a crackdown on the movement and moved to London, where he continued his political campaigning.
 He became first an editor for Readers Union and later Chief Editor of Fiction at Penguin Books during the 1960s.
 After the death of Sir Allen Lane, Caldecott left Penguin to start his own publishing house, Wildwood House, in the 1970s.
 Throughout his publishing career, he also painted and exhibited widely.

 In 1987, with Oliver's health failing, the Caldecotts moved to Bath, a city whose Romano-British heritage Moyra wrote about in two of her novels, The Winged Man (1993) and The Waters of Sul (1997).
 She was also a founder member of the (now dormant) Bladud Society, dedicated to raising awareness of Bath's Celtic heritage, and in her later years she liked to perform her visionary poetry at local open mic events in the city.

 She was made an honorary bard of Bath in 2005 and a memoir of her life, Multi-Dimensional Life, was published on her 80th birthday by the Bath-based firm Mushroom Books.

 Children

 Stratford Caldecott (26 November 1953 – 17 July 2014) was an author, editor, publisher, and blogger.
 His books include Radiance of Being, Beauty for Truth's Sake, All Things Made New, and Not as the World Gives.

 Julian Caldecott (born 2 August 1956) is an author, ecologist and blogger.
 His books include Hunting and Wildlife Management in Sarawak, Designing Conservation Projects, Water: The Causes, Costs and Future of a Global Crisis, Aid Performance and Climate Change, and (as co-editor) World Atlas of Great Apes and their Conservation.

-Rachel Caldecott (born 1 August 1960) is a novelist, crafts woman, illustrator, human rights activist and blogger.
-Her books include Lodève- A Fast Guide to its History, The Panopticon Experiment (Book One of the Siklus Series), and the humorous memoir, "Blown Out of Proportion - Misadventures of a Glassblower in France".
+Rachel Caldecott (born 1 August 1960) is a novelist, craftswoman, illustrator, human rights activist and blogger.
+Her books include Lodève – A Fast Guide to its History, The Panopticon Experiment (Book One of the Siklus Series), and the humorous memoir Blown Out of Proportion: Misadventures of a Glassblower in France.